 Parents and carers please note that schools designated leads for safeguarding access the CPSLO service to talk about concerns they may have about a child, young person.

-This policy will be reviewed annually by Mrs K.Yilmaz (Headteacher).
-At every review, it will be approved by our full Governing Board/Board of Trustees.
+This policy will be reviewed annually by the Headteacher and at every review, it will be approved by our full Governing Board/Board of Trustees.